 Federal benefits laws include:

 ERISA.
-The main purpose of the Employee Retirement Income Security Act (ERISA) is to protect employees from losing their pensions due to harsh vesting rules or poor management, but the law also covers health benefits and has extensive reporting and disclosure requirements for all employee benefit plans.
+The main purpose of the Employee Retirement Income Security Act (ERISA) is to protect employees from losing their pensions due to harsh vesting rules or poor management, but the law also covers health benefits and has extensive reporting and disclosure requirements for all applicable employee benefit plans.

 ACA.
-The enactment of the Affordable Care Act (ACA) in 2010 began an extended period during which far-reaching changes to the American healthcare system take effect.
+The enactment of the Affordable Care Act (ACA) in 2010 began an extended period during which far-reaching changes to the American healthcare system started to take effect.
 Important provisions bar preexisting condition restrictions, require coverage of dependents to age 26, bar cost sharing for preventive care, encourage wellness programs, require individuals to obtain qualifying health coverage or pay a yearly financial penalty, and require employers with 50 or more employees to offer health insurance coverage or be assessed fees.

 COBRA.
 The Consolidated Omnibus Budget Reconciliation Act (COBRA) was designed to protect employees and their families from losing health benefits if the employees lost their jobs.